Theory & Practice (I)

 In addition to the usual information about significant life events, please address the following in your essay:

 What you want to get from this course.

 Your essay will become a part of your College record and will assist your Mentor in getting to know you better.
 For these, and all other reasons, you are encouraged to do your best, edit, proof read and spell check.

 In addition to the “Know Thyself Essay”, the applicant is required to pay a non-refundable $100 tuition fee.
 This fee must be paid using your credit card or PayPal prior to the date you wish to begin your studies.

-In addition to the application form, you must also write your “Know Thyself Essay”.
+Your application consists of the application form, your “Know Thyself Essay”, and the tuition fee ($100).
 We suggest that you write your essay first using your own word processing program.
 When the essay is ready, complete the form below and copy-and-paste your essay into the appropriate space on the form.
-The tuition fee is $100.

 Are you ready to begin?